 Speaking about Arsenicum Album, that is specifically advised by the ministry, he justifies it by saying that during previous outbreaks of SARS and H1N1, even Mexican authorities had issued an advisory for this drug.

 But when coronavirus is not present in India, is it right to issues such an advisory?
-Dr Banerjee says he would recommend it to those who are at high-risk - as in those who have just returned from China.

 Why This Notice is 'Ill-Advised'

 While the generic advice at the beginning of the note about 'washing hands, wearing N 95 masks etc' is common across medicines and just basic common sense, what makes it particularly controversial is combining that advisory with specific prophylactics from different systems of medicine.

 Coronaviruses are a group of viruses that can cause a range of symptoms including cough, sore throat and fever.
 Some are mild, such as the common cold, while others are more likely to lead to pneumonia and respiratory failure.
 The death toll in worldwide has crossed 3000 and the infection has spread to over 90 countries.